pnpm/pnpm.io/docs/symlinked-node-modules-structure.md

 ```

 This is a very simple example.
 However, the layout will stay flat in the file system regardless of the number of dependencies
-and the depth of the dependency tree.
+and the depth of the dependency graph.

 Let's add `qar@2.0.0` as a dependency of `bar` and `foo`.
 This is how the `node_modules` will look like: